 An introductory course in sexual medicine and therapy

-We will discuss the need and obstacles of health professionals to talk about sex, and will empower them to raise and discuss topics of sexuality and sexual difficulties with their patients/clients.
-Join our experts in this interactive learning experience.
+This course will discuss the need to talk about sex, the obstacles to talking about sex and will empower the registrants to raise and discuss topics of sexuality and sexual difficulties with their patients/clients.

-This Multidisciplinary 2-day course is targeted at General Practitioners, Obstetricians, Gynaecologists, Sexual Health Practitioners, Psychiatrists, Urologists, Psychologists, Psychotherapists, Sexologists, Physiotherapists, Nurse Practitioners, and any interested health practitioners and trainees.
+This Multidisciplinary 2-day course is targeted at General Practitioners, Obstetricians, Gynaecologists, Sexual Health Practitioners, Psychiatrists, Urologists, Psychologists, Psychotherapists, Relationship therapists, Sexologists, Physiotherapists, Nurse Practitioners, and any interested health practitioners and trainees.

 This course will cover the assessment and management of common sexual difficulties, from a biopsychosociocultural perspective, provide educational resources and an overview of therapeutic options.

 - Talking about sex – overcoming the obstacles

 - Taking a Sexual History in an inclusive and respectful way, with a biopsychosociocultural approach

 - Communication skills, including talking with a couple